adamgilroy22/happy-dog-cafe/README.md

-# Happy Dog Café - Portfolio Project 1
+# __Happy Dog Café - Portfolio Project 1__

-## Features
+## __Features__

-### Existing Features
+### __Existing Features__

-### Common Elements
+### __Common Elements__

 These elements appear across every page of the website as the user navigates it.

 - __Logo and Navigation Bar__
     - The logo and navigation bar appears on every page of the website.
 Both of these have been adapted to work on various screen sizes.
-The logo has a link to the homepage embedded and each of the links on the navigation menu brings the user to the correct page
+The logo has a link to the homepage embedded and each of the links on the navigation menu brings the user to the correct page.

 - __The main image__
-    - The main image appears across the site too with the text inside the box displaying what page the user is on to further allow for easy access.
+    - The main image appears across the site with the text inside the box displaying what page the user is on to further allow for easy access.
 This image along with the text box are fully responsive and will resize in accordance with the size of the screen that the user is viewing the website on.

 - __The Footer__
-    - The footer displays across every page of the site and displays social media icons with links to the corresponding social media website to allow the user to stay up to date with the café on these platforms
+    - The footer displays across every page of the site and displays social media icons with links to the corresponding social media website to allow the user to stay up to date with the café on these platforms.

-### Homepage
+### __Homepage__

-This is the landing page that the user will be brought to when first entering the site
+This is the landing page that the user will be brought to when first entering the site.

 - __Information Card__
     - This card displays the café opening times, address, and contact information.
 The phone number and email address are both clickable to allow the user to either phone or email the café straight from the home page.
 The right-hand side of the card contains an image of a coffee cup with a dog on it to stick with the theme of the site. the card is adapted for smaller screens with the image appearing below the text on smaller devices.